harshilpatel/emulating-object-based-networking/README.md

 Assignment 4
     How to run:
-        A. To run locally on seperate terminals
+        A. To run locally on seperate terminals:
             a.
 Run `cd assignment_0304/server` and `cd assignment_0304/client` on seperate terminals
             b.
-Run `./run.sh` on both terminals
+Run the following `./build.sh` and `./run.sh` on both terminals.
-        B. To run remotely using a single terminal
+        B. To run remotely using a single terminal:
             a.
 Navigate the directory -> `cd assignment_0304`
             b.
 Build the docker images `./build.sh`
             c.
 Run the images in containers -> `./run.sh`